nogibjj/TianjiRao_Pandas_Desc_Stat_Script/README.md

 ## Purpose
 The purpose of this project is using the `Pandas` to show statistics descriptions.
 The author use a `pd.DataFrame` as a sample data and test its descriptions using the function `desc_df()`.
 The visualization focus on the bar plot, using `bar_plot()`.
 Both functions are tested in test_main.py.

+## Dataset
+The experimental dataset is Eletric Vehicle Population Data that provided by DATA.GOV.
+Here I downloaded the .csv file and made it the dataset for testing.
+The url address is https://catalog.data.gov/dataset/electric-vehicle-population-data.

+## Functions
+There are two main functions in the `main.py`:
+- desc_df(): this function can take a DataFrame as the input and return a statistical description summary based on the method `pd.DataFrame.describe()`.
+The default output of `describe()` can return a list of statistics including: `count`, `mean`, `std`, `min`, `25%`, `50%`, `75%`, and `max`.

+- bar_plot(): the `bar_plot()` function also take a DataFrame as the input and will plot of bar plot of the input data.
+This function is mainly based on the `pd.DataFrame.plot()`.
+Here, we set the `kind = bar` so we can get the desired bar plot.

 ## Preparation
 1. Setting up Codespaces
+2. Check `make` operations

 ## Check format and test errors
 1. Format `make format`